notblinkzzz/WD-Finals/readme.md

 <!-- The following are just sample -->
 This final examination is focused on creating a resume type website with distinct pages, while also integrating a page dedicated to showcasing past projects.
 The purpose of this Project is to combine everything that you have learned and create something unique.

-Key elements of my website include 3D effects and a dark mode feature.
+Key elements of my website include 3D effects and a Hover effects.
 I utilized perspective to add a three-dimensional effect to the title on my 'About Me' page.
-I used hover effect for the dark mode.
+I used hover effect for inverting the colors.
 Additionally, I used z-index to create a text-stroke effect on specific areas of an image.

 The technologies that I used were HTML and CSS.
 I used HTML for the contents and structure of the website and CSS to design the contents in order for it to look good.